Skip to main content

 Lactobacillus plantarum 299v and Improved Iron Levels

-• Studied populations: pregnant women, individuals with iron deficiency anemia
+• Studied populations: pregnant women, adults with iron deficiency anemia

 Doses used in studies